Ether lipid: Antioxidant

 Another possible function of the plasmalogen ether lipids is as antioxidants, as protective effects against oxidative stress have been demonstrated in cell culture and these lipids might therefore play a role in serum lipoprotein metabolism.
 This antioxidant activity comes from the enol ether double bond being targeted by a variety of reactive oxygen species.

 Synthetic ether lipid analogs

 Synthetic ether lipid analogs have cytostatic and cytotoxic properties, probably by disrupting membrane structure and acting as inhibitors of enzymes within signal transmission pathways, such as protein kinase C and phospholipase C.

 A toxic ether lipid analogue miltefosine has recently been introduced as an oral treatment for the tropical disease leishmaniasis, which is caused by leishmania, a protozoal parasite with a particularly high ether lipid content in its membranes.

+In archaea

+The cell membrane of archaea consist mostly of ether phospholipids.
+These lipids have a flipped chirality compared to bacterial and eukaryotic membranes, a conundrum known as the "lipid divide".
+The "tail" groups are also not simply n-alkyl groups, but highly methylated chains made up of saturated isoprenoid units (e.g. phytanyl).

+Among different groups of archaea, diverse modifications on the basic archaeol backbone have emerged.